Blind Date (2015 film): Plot summary

-A shy woman (Mélanie Bernier) moves into her new apartment in Paris, helped by her sister Charlotte (Lilou Fogli).
-She longs to be a professional pianist and has just moved out of the house of her piano teacher, Evguenie (Grégoire Oestermann).
+A shy woman moves into her new apartment in Paris, helped by her sister Charlotte.
+She longs to be a professional pianist and has just moved out of the house of her piano teacher, Evguenie.
 On her first night, she hears strange noises and a picture on her wall begins to move.
 Fearing a supernatural presence, she flees to Evguenie's house.
 As a teacher, Evguenie is harsh and critical, encouraging poise and technical perfection over emotion.
-She returns to her flat the next day and realises that the noises were caused by her neighbour — a quiet and reclusive man (Clovis Cornillac), who barely ventures outside and whose only friend is the slovenly, kind Artus (Philippe Duquesne).
+She returns to her flat the next day and realises that the noises were caused by her neighbour — a quiet and reclusive man, who barely ventures outside and whose only friend is the slovenly, kind Artus.
 He explains that the wall separating their apartments is hollow and that any noise made in either place can be heard.
 Not wanting to be disturbed, he regularly scares new tenants away from the flat.
 The woman refuses to be driven away and proposes making a schedule of when each person is allowed to make noise, an idea the man rejects.

 The two live side-by-side, intimidating one another with increasingly creative and noisy behaviour.
 Eventually after the woman amplifies a metronome for several days, the man relents, and agrees to stop the hostilities and coordinate their schedules.
 On one occasion while she is practising Chopin's Revolutionary Etude, the man says that her playing lacks emotion, encourages her to let go of her self-consciousness, and to play the piece with real feeling.
 She follows his instructions, and the two become friends, talking to each other through the wall.
 The man nicknames her 'Machine' ('Whosit') and the woman nicknames him 'Machin' ('Whatsit').
 Machine quickly becomes infatuated with him, running her piano tutoring sessions absentmindedly.
 While walking in public, Machine attempts to identify Machin based on the rough description he gave her of his appearance and clothing style.
 She locates a man who matches the description and arranges a date for the two of them at her apartment.
 Because Machin had told her that he would prefer a dinner in silence, Machine continues the entire date without talking.
 When Machin arrives home, she immediately realizes that she has guessed incorrectly and forces the man out.
 The two talk and decide to enter into a romantic relationship, but never meet face-to-face in order to maintain their separate lives.
 They hold a dinner party with Artus and Charlotte to introduce each other, conversing with the wall separating their two tables.